nrfconnect/sdk-nrf/doc/nrf/libraries/networking/nrf_cloud_pgps.rst

    :local:
    :depth: 2

-The nRF Cloud P-GPS library enables applications to request and process :term:`Predicted GPS (P-GPS)` data from `nRF Cloud`_ to be used with the nRF9160 SiP.
+The nRF Cloud P-GPS library enables applications to request and process :term:`Predicted GPS (P-GPS)` data from `nRF Cloud`_ to be used with the nRF91 Series SiP.
 This library is an enhancement to the :ref:`lib_nrf_cloud` library.
 It can be used with or without :term:`Assisted GNSS (A-GNSS)` data from nRF Cloud.